myles-lewis/nestedcv/README.md

 # nestedcv

-Nested cross-validation (CV) for the 'glmnet' package, including cross-validation of elastic net alpha parameter and filter functions for feature selection.
+Nested cross-validation (CV) for the glmnet and caret packages.
+With glmnet this includes cross-validation of elastic net alpha parameter.
+A number of filter functions (t-test, ANOVA, Pearson/Spearman correlation, random forest, ReliefF) for feature selection are provided and can be embedded within the outer loop of the nested CV.
+Nested CV can be also be performed with the caret package giving access to the large number of prediction methods available in caret.

 # Installation